List of Jurassic Park (franchise) characters: Dr. Zia Rodriguez

 Dr. Zia Rodriguez is a paleo-veterinarian.
-According to the DPG website, she is from Seattle and was accepted for an animal health-care internship at Jurassic World before it closed.
+According to the DPG website, she is from Seattle and was accepted for an animal healthcare internship at Jurassic World before it closed.
 In the film, Claire has recruited Zia to the DPG to help secure funds and find a natural habitat for Isla Nublar's surviving dinosaurs.
 On the island, Ken Wheatley double-crosses the DPG and shoots Owen with a lethal dose of animal tranquilizer.
 Zia saves him by removing the dart.
 After Owen's Velociraptor Blue is shot, she operates on the animal and saves it with a transfusion of Tyrannosaurus blood.
 Zia and Franklin later work to save the dinosaurs from a hydrogen cyanide leak at the Lockwood Estate labs.

 Before getting the role, Pineda had to audition seven times and demonstrate her comedy, drama, and improvisation skills.
-Pineda, a Mexican-American, suggested that the character be of Latino descent, and the filmmakers agreed, giving Zia the last name of Rodriguez.
+Pineda, a Mexican-American, suggested that the character be of Latin descent, and the filmmakers agreed, giving Zia the last name of Rodriguez.
 Zia is the first major Latin character to appear in the films.
 Pineda consulted with veterinarians for her role.

 While not stated in the film, a production document refers to Zia as a former Marine.
 A scene showing that Zia is lesbian was cut from the film for runtime reasons.
 Pineda liked the scene because it provided "a little insight into my character", but said she understood why it needed to be cut for runtime purposes.
 Describing the scene, Pineda said: "It's me and Chris Pratt and we are in a military vehicle with all of these mercenaries.
 I look at Chris and am like, 'Yeah.
 Square jaw.
 Good bone structure.
 Tall.
 Muscles.
 I don't date men, but if I did, it would be you.
-It would gross me out, but I would do it'".
+It would gross me out, but I would do it.'"

 In Jurassic World Dominion, Zia accompanies Claire and Franklin to rescue a baby Nasutoceratops from an illegal breeding site.
-However, both she and Franklin decide they no longer wish to help Claire on her discrete missions, following yet another close call.
+However, both she and Franklin decide they no longer wish to help Claire on her discreet missions, following yet another close call.
 Pineda was meant to film a later scene as well, but was unable to do so because of COVID-19 quarantine restrictions.
 Instead, a new character was written to take her place in the later scene, with Varada Sethu portraying a worker at a dinosaur relocation facility.